JanetteMujica/EmotionsAndClientParticipationInJurisdictionalContestation/content/posts/section3.md

 > If clients are relatively few in number, sophisticated, well-organized and politically or economically powerful, the capacity of members of a profession to select the work they do and determine how they do it is markedly limited: their clients will call many of the shots.
 On the other hand, if clients are many, unorganized, heterogeneous and individually without significant resources of individual power, professionals are in a better position to call most of the shots.

 The clients we theorize about are of the second type, which is typical in health-related work domains {{< cite "Mayo-2021" >}}.
-It is also typical of other professional domains such as education e.g., {{< cite "Neuman-2017" >}}, religion e.g., {{< cite "Gutierrez-2010" >}} and law and order {{< cite "Cullors-2018" >}}.
+It is also typical of other professional domains such as education {{< cite "Neuman-2017" >}}, religion {{< cite "Gutierrez-2010" >}} and law and order {{< cite "Cullors-2018" >}}.
 This type of client can be difficult to distinguish from members of the public, especially when the latter receive services unpredictably or sporadically; third-party payment and government mandates are involved; and/or the recipient of professional work do not explicitly consent to it {{< cite "Freidson-1989;Shapiro-1987" >}}.

 By acknowledging that a set of criteria to reliably distinguish between clients and non- clients appears elusive, we embrace the blurred boundaries of the client concept.
-Accordingly, we consider as a client any person on the receiving end of professional work and over whom professional prescriptions apply cf. {{< cite "Freidson-1986" >}}, {{< cite "Hughes-1958" >}}.
+Accordingly, we consider as a client any person on the receiving end of professional work and over whom professional prescriptions apply {{< cite "Freidson-1986" >}}, {{< cite "Hughes-1958" >}}.
 This definition emphasizes the interdependence of professions and clients insomuch as they need each other to exist.